 What to cook for couchgating

 With the structure in place, you only need to fill it with an array of your favorite grilled and smoked foods.
 We recommend food that doesn't need a knife and fork, and the best choices can be eaten with one hand so the other is free to hold the beer.
-To get you started on the ultimate game day menu, here are a few of our tried-and-true Super Bowl food stadium recipes.
+To get you started on the ultimate game day menu, here are a few of our tried-and-true football food stadium recipes.
+We also recommend another time-honored tradition: cook the competition by featuring iconic foods from the cities of both teams.
 Don't forget plenty of napkins.